-The authorized share capital of Mallinckrodt will be €40,000 and \$200,000,000, divided into 40,000 ordinary A shares with a par value of €1.00 per share, 500,000,000 ordinary shares with a par value of \$0.20 per share and 500,000,000 preferred shares with a par value of \$0.20 per share.
+The authorized share capital of Mallinckrodt will be €40,000 and [-], divided into 40,000 ordinary A shares with a par value of €1.00 per share, [-] ordinary shares with a par value of \$0.20 per share and [-] preferred shares with a par value of \$0.20 per share.
 The authorized share capital includes 40,000 ordinary A shares with a par value of €1.00 per share in order to satisfy minimum statutory requirements for the granting of a trading certificate to an Irish public limited company.
 These ordinary A shares carry no voting or dividend rights.
 All current outstanding ordinary A shares, together with the seven ordinary shares held by the current nominee shareholders of Mallinckrodt, will be acquired and canceled by Mallinckrodt for no consideration contemporaneously with the distribution being effected.

 Mallinckrodt may issue shares subject to the maximum prescribed by its authorized share capital contained in its memorandum of association.
-Upon completion of the distribution, based on approximately 458 million Covidien ordinary shares outstanding as of May 24, 2013, we expect that Mallinckrodt will have issued approximately \$11 million of its authorized share capital of \$200,000,000, with such issued share capital comprised of approximately 57 million ordinary shares with a par value of \$0.20 each.
-This means that Mallinckrodt would be able to issue approximately 443 million additional ordinary shares with a total nominal value of approximately \$89 million, 500,000,000 preferred shares with a nominal value of \$0.20 each (as well as 40,000 ordinary A shares with a par value of €1.00 per share).
+Following the distribution, we expect that Mallinckrodt will have issued approximately \$[-] of its authorized share capital of \$[-], with such issued share capital comprised of approximately [-] ordinary shares with a par value of \$0.20 each.
+This means that Mallinckrodt would be able to issue further shares with a total nominal value of approximately \$[-], comprised of approximately [-] ordinary shares with a nominal value of \$0.20 each and [-] preferred shares with a nominal value of \$0.20 each (as well as 40,000 ordinary A shares with a par value of €1.00 per share).